 - 5.10 The Accounts and Audit Regulations 2003 require the Council to include an Annual Governance Statement, (AGS), on the systems on internal control with the final accounts.
 The statement is a public assurance that the Council has sound systems of internal control, which help manage and control business risk.
-It is an important public expression of what the Council has done to ensure good business practice, high standards of conduct and sound governance. - 5.11 The Annual Governance Statement (AGS) is a key corporate document which is included in the Statement of Accounts document (attached as Appendix B to follow).
+It is an important public expression of what the Council has done to ensure good business practice, high standards of conduct and sound governance. - 5.11 The Annual Governance Statement (AGS) is a key corporate document.
 The most senior officer and the most senior member have joint responsibility as signatories for its accuracy and completeness.
 The AGS is being taken to the Audit Committee on 17 June 2010 in draft for comment pending formal approval at Council on 29 June 2010.